iamdevlinph/eslint-config-iamdevlinph/README.md

 npx install-peerdeps --dev eslint-config-iamdevlinph
 ```

+Note: If you're using yarn `npx` and asks if you want to use it for the installation.
+At least on `npm -v 6.4.1`.

-3. Some dependencies will be added to your `devDependencies`
+3. Some dependencies will be added to your `devDependencies`.

 4. Create a `.eslintrc` file in the root of your project.
 ```